deepdesign/bitlab/docs/tablet-app-development-plan.md

 **Last Updated:** November 2025
 **Status:** Planning Phase
-**Goal:** Package BitLab as native tablet apps for Google Play Store and Apple App Store using a single codebase with adaptive tablet layout.
+**Goal:** Package Pixli as native tablet apps for Google Play Store and Apple App Store using a single codebase with adaptive tablet layout.

 ---

 ## Executive Summary

-This plan outlines the strategy for packaging BitLab as native tablet applications while maintaining a single codebase.
+This plan outlines the strategy for packaging Pixli as native tablet applications while maintaining a single codebase.
 The approach uses Capacitor to wrap the existing React/Vite web application, with adaptive tablet-specific layouts and optimizations.

 **Key Principles:**
 - Single codebase for web and native apps